Multimodal Belief-Space Covariance Steering with Active Probing and Influence for Interactive Driving: Methodology

 Let the ego agent's state at time $t$ be denoted by $x(t) \in \mathbb{R}^n$, and the observation of a surrounding agent be $\bm{z}(t)$.
 We model the latent intent of the surrounding agent as a discrete random variable $i \in \{1, \ldots, I\}$.
 These \textbf{intents} represent high-level, mutually exclusive behavioral goals, such as \textit{yielding}, \textit{merging aggressively}, or \textit{cruising neutrally}.
 Our belief over these intents is captured by the probability vector $\pi(t) = [\pi_1(t),\ldots,\pi_I(t)]^T$.

 This high-level representation, however, is too coarse to capture the nuances of agent behavior.
 To address this, each intent $i$ is further refined by a set of behavioral \textbf{modes} $k \in \{1,\ldots,K_i\}$, with associated weights $w_{i,k}(t)$.
 These modes represent different ways an intent can be realized; for example, a \textit{yielding} intent can be executed via a \textit{gradual deceleration} mode or a \textit{sudden braking} mode.
 Each mode $(i,k)$ is formally defined by a target Gaussian distribution $\mathcal{N}(\mu_{i,k}, \Sigma_{i,k})$, where $\mu_{i,k}$ encodes the nominal state that behavior aims to achieve and $\Sigma_{i,k}$ captures the variability around it.
-These parameters are specified offline (e.g., via clustering of demonstrations or expert priors, as shown in \cite{de2021dynamic} ) and remain fixed during online inference.
-These Gaussian parameters serve two roles: they define the likelihood model used in the Bayesian belief update (Eq.
-1–3) and specify the target mean and covariance for the covariance-steering controller (Eq.
-7).
-This hierarchical structure of intents over modes provides a rich and realistic model of complex agent behavior.
+These parameters are specified offline (e.g., via clustering of demonstrations or expert priors~\cite{de2021dynamic}) and remain fixed during online inference.
+These Gaussian parameters serve two roles: they define the likelihood model used in the Bayesian belief update (Eq.~1--3) and specify the target mean and covariance for the covariance-steering controller (Eq.~7).